-Women who are diagnosed with breast cancer, cervical cancer, or a precancerous condition of the cervix must have the diagnosis
+Women who are diagnosed with breast cancer, cervical cancer, or a precancerous condition of the cervix must have the diagnosis of their condition confirmed by one of the following Medicaid-certified providers:

 - Nurse practitioners, for cervical conditions only.

-- · Osteopaths.
+- Osteopaths.

 - Physicians.